 The Commonwealth Seminar is opening the doors of the Massachusetts State House to diverse leaders: community leaders of color and those from immigrant and other underrepresented communities.
-The TSNE fiscally sponsorship client is preparing the next generation of policy-makers in the Commonwealth.
+The TSNE fiscally sponsorship organization is preparing the next generation of policy-makers in the Commonwealth.

 Opening the Doors to the Massachusetts State House